Pato Fu

 Pato Fu is a Brazilian indie rock band from Belo Horizonte, Minas Gerais.
-The band was formed by lead singer & rhythm guitarist Fernanda Takai, lead guitarist John Ulhoa, and bassist Ricardo Koctus, in September 1992.
-Long-time drummer Xande Tamietti left the band in 2014, being replaced by Glauco Nastácia; keyboardist Richard Neves replaced [Lulu Camargo in 2016.
+The band was formed by lead singer & rhythm guitarist Fernanda Takai, lead guitarist, backing vocalist and primary songwriter John Ulhoa, and bassist Ricardo Koctus, in September 1992.
+Long-time drummer Xande Tamietti joined after the release of Gol de Quem? and left the band in 2014, being replaced by Glauco Nastácia until Tamietti returned again in 2022; keyboardist Richard Neves replaced [Lulu Camargo in 2016.
 The band is also famous for their 2010 album Música de Brinquedo, which was written using only toy instruments.
 It was at one point included with U2 and Radiohead in a list of the 10 best bands in the world, according to Time magazine.

 History

-Their first album, Rotomusic de Liquidificapum, was released in 1993, followed, since then, by other eight releases: Gol de Quem?
-(1995), Tem Mas Acabou (1996), Televisão de Cachorro (1998), Isopor (1999), Ruído Rosa (2000), MTV ao Vivo: No Museu de Arte da Pampulha (2002), Toda Cura para Todo Mal (2005), and Daqui Pro Futuro (2007), and with launch scheduled for 2010, Música de Brinquedo.
+Their first album, Rotomusic de Liquidificapum, was released in 1993, followed, since then, by other eight releases: Tem Mas Acabou (1996), Gol de Quem?
+(1997), Televisão de Cachorro (1998), Isopor (1999), Ruído Rosa (2000), MTV ao Vivo: No Museu de Arte da Pampulha (2002), Toda Cura para Todo Mal (2005), and Daqui Pro Futuro (2007), and with launch scheduled for 2010, Música de Brinquedo.
 The band's popularity began to increase simultaneously with two other groups from Belo Horizonte, Jota Quest and Skank.
 The band plays in alternative rock style, but resorting frequently to experimental music elements.
 Pato Fu is frequently said to be influenced by Os Mutantes, a famous Brazilian tropicalist group from the 1960s, probably because of the experimentalism found in both bands' songs.
 Their music is influenced by Devo, The Cure, Radiohead, Pizzicato Five, Super Furry Animals and also Brazilian Popular Music, among various others.
 Takai once said her singing is influenced by Suzanne Vega, of whom she is a fan.

 Takai and Ulhoa are married and had a daughter, Nina, in 2003.

 The band name is from a Garfield comic strip.
 Garfield attacked the mailman with his "Cat Fu" techniques.
 The band liked the wordplay, but decided to change Gato (cat) to Pato (duck).
 Coincidentally or not, the expression had also previously appeared in the Brazilian translation of the Howard the Duck movie, as the translation to the term "quack-fu".

 The band celebrated its 10th anniversary in 2003 with the release of MTV ao Vivo: No Museu de Arte da Pampulha, a live performance with some of their most famous songs.

 In 2010, Pato Fu recorded an album of Brazilian and international rock classics played only with toy instruments called Música de Brinquedo, which generated a positive response from the public.
 Songs such as "Live And Let Die" and "Rock And Roll Lullaby" were present.
 A live DVD, called Música de Brinquedo Ao Vivo, was recorded in 2011.

 In 2015, their album Não Pare Pra Pensar was nominated for the 16th Latin Grammy Awards in the Best Brazilian Rock Album category.
 Their album 30 was chosen by the Associação Paulista de Críticos de Arte as one of the 50 best Brazilian albums of 2023.